codewithgowshik/genai-engineer-365/README.md

-# GenAI Engineer 365 Days
+# GenAI Engineer - 365 Days

 ## Overview

-This repository documents my structured learning journey into Generative AI and Agentic AI Engineering.
+This repository documents my journey of learning and building modern Generative AI and Agentic AI systems through a structured, project-based approach.

-The objective is to develop a strong practical foundation in modern AI application development through hands-on projects covering large language models (LLMs), retrieval-augmented generation (RAG), AI agents, multimodal systems, evaluation frameworks, and deployment.
+The goal is to develop practical expertise in AI application development by building real-world projects and documenting key concepts, implementation decisions, and lessons learned throughout the process.

-The repository serves as a centralized workspace for learning notes, project implementations, technical documentation, and portfolio projects.
+The repository serves as a centralized workspace for learning notes, technical documentation, project implementations, and experimentation with modern AI technologies.

 ---